Dorsal attention network: Anatomy

 The core regions of the DAN are the IPS and FEF of each hemisphere.
 Other regions of the network may include the middle temporal region (MT+), superior parietal lobule (SPL), supplementary eye field (SEF), and ventral premotor cortex.

 More recent works indicate that the cerebellum may participate in this network as well.
 Less studied regions include the right dorsolateral prefrontal cortex and superior colliculus.

 Function

 The DAN is most prominently involved in goal-directed, voluntary control of visuospatial attention.
 Corbetta et al., who first defined and named the DAN in the early-to-mid 2000s, suggest that the network is involved in general top-down selection of stimuli and responses, including other modalities (e.g. auditory, tactile).
-However, evidence that the full DAN is involved in auditory top-down attention has been questioned.
+However, evidence that the full DAN is involved in auditory top-down attention has been questioned, as tests that make said claims incorporated both auditory and visual stimuli.

 The dorsal attention network dynamically interacts with the ventral attention network (or salience network) according to task demands.
 The inferior frontal junction configures this interaction between the two networks during task switches or attention shifts.